 Tip: Hire a legal expert or consult a property lawyer for a thorough title search.

-2. Check Encumbrance Certificate
+2. Examine the Encumbrance Certificate (EC)

 - What to Check:

-3. Verify Approved Building Plans
+3. Confirm Approved Building Plans.

 - What to Check: